Structured Kolmogorov-Arnold Neural ODEs for Interpretable Learning and Symbolic Discovery of Nonlinear Dynamics: Methodology

 The SKANODE training procedure consists of two key stages:

 \paragraph{Stage 1: Learning Structured Latent Dynamics with \( \text{KAN}_{\text{approx}} \)}

-In the first stage, we model the acceleration dynamics using \( \text{KAN}_{\text{approx}} \), a fully trainable Kolmogorov–Arnold Network configured as a universal approximator.
+In the first stage, { the acceleration dynamics are modeled} using \( \text{KAN}_{\text{approx}} \), a fully trainable Kolmogorov–Arnold Network configured as a universal approximator.
 This network models the acceleration dynamics based on the structured Neural ODE formulation:

 The model is trained using acceleration-only measurements, and due to the enforced derivative relationships in the ODE structure, the latent variables \( \mathbf{x}(t) \) and \( \mathbf{v}(t) \) evolve as displacement and velocity trajectories.
 The purpose of this stage is to establish a coherent and physically meaningful latent space that reflects the true system dynamics, even under partial observability.